tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 "Who the hell are you guys?" he asked, his voice a tight coil of anger and confusion.
 "What are you doing here?
 Customers aren't supposed to be back here."

 We just stared at him, unable to form a coherent response.
 The sheer normalcy of the man was more unsettling than some faceless figure I’d conjured in my mind.
 He wore a simple button-up shirt and khakis, and the desk was littered with pens and half-empty coffee mugs.
-The only thing out of place was… us.
+The only thing out of place was us.

 "We… uh… we just followed the stairs," Grace finally managed to stammer, her voice a reedy whisper.